emranxec/MyLearning/README.md

 ## Q. Function vs bifunction?

 ##### Function

-It represents a function which takes in one argument and produces a result
+It represents a function which takes in one argument and produces a result.The interface contains four methods:
+- The apply() method
+- The andThen() method
+- compose()
+- identity()

+this functional interface which takes in 2 parameters namely:-

 - T: denotes the type of the input argument
 - R: denotes the return type of the function